By Claire Yanta-O’Mahoney, Veteran Spouse

 When you’re out to eat with a group, volunteer to be the first to place your order.
 By making a healthy, confident meal choice you set the precedent that you’re choosing to take good care of yourself, and your fellow diners will probably be less likely to make a less healthy decision.
 Just think about the opposite – when someone else orders before you and they order the fries, you get the message that ‘oh it’s ok to give into the fries, we’re splurging tonight, and yum, they sound good!’
 Eat your veggies at every opportunity!

 Traveling is about seeing different places, meeting different people, and experiencing the world.
 There will be times where the dinner options are either a burger with fries or a giant cinnamon roll.
-There will be times that the food in that new country is absolutely delicious and you know it’s not the healthiest choice, but it’s just OH so good.
-And there will be times that your trip is too busy, or there weren’t opportunities to sneak in a workout.
-That is all ok.
+There will be times when the food in that new country is absolutely delicious and you know it’s not the healthiest choice, but it’s just OH so good.
+And there will be times that your trip is too busy, or there isn’t the opportunity to sneak in a workout.
+That is all OK.
 Instead of beating yourself up about it, understand that fitness and nutrition are all a balancing act.
 Maybe eat a little cleaner and work out a little harder before or after to balance out the trip and give yourself credit for taking good care of yourself.
 Life is short so enjoy your adventures and treat your body well!

-PCSgrades Guest Blogger: Claire Yanta-O’Mahoney is a proud veteran spouse originally from St. Louis.
+Claire Yanta-O’Mahoney is a proud veteran spouse originally from St. Louis.
 She started Fleur de Lis Fitness as a way to help clients seize the day and transform themselves into the healthier person they deserve to be.
-She offers fitness and healthy nutrition coaching to clients both in the Charlottesville, VA area as well as across the globe LIVE online.
-Claire tailors her programs to clients’ individual goals and needs so that it fits their lifestyle.
 Claire is an American Council on Exercise (ACE) Certified Personal Trainer, Group Fitness Instructor and earned her Bachelor of Arts in Psychology and Masters of Science in Developmental Psychology from Tulane University in New Orleans, LA.
-Claire loves spending time with her husband, family, friends, traveling, reading, and cooking (or “health-ifying” recipes).